theodorsm/covert-dtls/README.md

   - `signature_algorithm`: shuffle and random size
   - ALPN: add random ALPN of common protocols

+*Note*: using these features might make handshakes unstable as unsupported features might be announced in the *ClientHello* message.

 ### Planned

 - Mimicking *ServerHello*
 - Mimicking *CertificateRequest*

 ## Examples